Moscow Mule (song)

 "Moscow Mule" is a song by Puerto Rican rapper Bad Bunny.
-It was released on May 6, 2022 as the second single from his fourth studio album Un Verano Sin Ti (2022) following "Callaíta" (2019).
+It was released on May 6, 2022 as the lead single from his fourth studio album Un Verano Sin Ti (2022) following "Callaíta" (2019).
 The song's title refers to the cocktail of the same name.

 Music video

 The song's music video was directed by Stillz and shows Bad Bunny as a merman.